 - Be honest with your solicitor.
 Lying, exaggerating, or avoiding answering important questions will only extend your case and increase the costs you will have to pay.
 Making false accusations and statements in court can also result in serious charges or fines.

 - Budget for life after separation.
 Consider every aspect of your new life: the cost of finding and furnishing a new place to live, changing childcare arrangements, paying legal costs and child maintenance.
 Making practical plans early on can help you to feel less overwhelmed by any debts resulting from your separation.

 - Resist the urge to splurge money to make yourself feel better.
 Retail therapy might be very appealing right now, but this is not the time to be frivolous with your money.
 Save your funds until your divorce is complete – that way you’ll know exactly how much money you can afford to spend on a relaxing holiday or new clothes.

 - 10. If you’re struggling to pay your bills, tell your solicitor as soon as possible.
 Burying your head in the sand solves nothing – speak frankly to your solicitor and they will help you to find a solution you can afford.

 You can find more help with budgeting for life after divorce here, or call 01628 634667 to discuss your situation with the down-to-earth divorce solicitors at Frances Lindsay & Co.
 We have offices in Maidenhead and Beaconsfield, and can also arrange meeting rooms in London.
-Let us take the weight off your shoulders with fixed-fee legal services and expert advice on divorce and separation.divorce financial tips, divorce solicitor Beaconsfield, divorce solicitor Maidenhead, fixed fee divorce services, fixed fee divorce Windsor, fixed fee legal services, property lawyer Thames Valley
+Let us take the weight off your shoulders with fixed-fee legal services and expert advice on divorce and separation.Tags: divorce financial tips, divorce solicitor Beaconsfield, divorce solicitor Maidenhead, fixed fee divorce services, fixed fee divorce Windsor, fixed fee legal services, property lawyer Thames Valley